·Research

 Useror upstream systemInputrequest · prompt · tool resultFrontier modelVerbalized reasoningchain of thought · textLatent stateresidual streamh_ℓ ∈ ℝᵈTool calltyped actionOutputresponseTool executionDownstreamMonitoring layerreads every surface above

 Figure 4.
 Observation surfaces in a monitored inference loop.
-Surface 2 is decomposed into the verbalized chain of thought (text, lower-fidelity, observable only where the host exposes it as rationale, scratchpad, or planning text) and the latent state ( Rd\mathbb{R}^d residual-stream activations, higher-fidelity but accessible only with white-box access to the model, and only through fallible interpretive instruments).
-The relationship between these two surfaces, and the gap between what they each report, is the central problem of Section 8.
+Surface 2 is decomposed into the verbalized chain of thought, observable only where the host exposes rationale, scratchpad, or planning text, and the latent state ( Rd\mathbb{R}^d residual-stream activations), accessible only with white-box model access.
+Section 8 analyzes the evidentiary limits of both.

 6.1 Input